daktu32/legendaly/README.md

 - Elegant loading animation during quote generation
 - Stylish "To Be Continued..." exit message
 - Multilingual support for seven languages
+- Organized quote logging with metadata in the `echoes/` directory

 ## Installation